dburriss/dburriss.github.io/_drafts/2021-08-23-reliable-api-part-2.md

 So apparently a POST can be idempotent.
 Regardless of the spec, this just seems like a good idea.

 The more difficult question is, how to tell if a request is a duplicate?
 Apparently, the semantic way to handle this would be to use [Idempotency-Key](https://tools.ietf.org/id/draft-idempotency-header-01.html).
-The `Idemptency-Key` is a header you place ina request that indicates a unique request.
+The `Idemptency-Key` is a header you place in a request that indicates a unique request.
 So for each create order request you send to your API, it will have a unique UUID.
 Now you can retry a request if it fails, you can retry the request with the same `Idemptency-Key` as the failed request.

 For the API our young developer comes up with the following design.
 The whole team is really excited about adding Redis to their stack as a cache.
 Not only will it be used as the `Idemptency-Key` cache but as a response cache in general.